 Hippocampus whitei, commonly known as White’s Seahorse or Sydney Seahorse, is a medium-sized marine seahorse that was recently listed as endangered in NSW.
-It has been found living in the Tuggerah Lakes along with five other species of protected pipefish.
+It has been found living on the Central Coast in Brisbane Water, Tuggerah Lakes and Lake Macquarie along with numerous other species of protected pipefish.
 White’s Seahorse is endemic to the Southwest Pacific region, which means that it is not naturally found elsewhere in the world.
 These beautiful little fishes with hard bony armour on their bodies live in the water’s seagrass beds and feed on small invertebrates.
-Central Coast Council is working with the University of Newcastle to monitor their behaviour and help to improve their chance of survival.
+Central Coast Council is working with the University of Newcastle to monitor their habitat and behaviour and help to improve their chance of survival.

 The Regent Honeyeater, named for its striking yellow-and-black plumage, is a critically endangered bird native to South-Eastern Australia.
 Land clearing and competition from the introduced animal species have placed it in imminent danger of extinction due to less available habitat and food.

 The Spotted-tailed Quoll is a carnivorous marsupial the size of a domestic cat, found on the Central Coast and native to Australia.
 This fascinating animal has recently become endangered.
 A loss of habitat and major changes across the land, as well as the influence of introduced predators such as foxes, have all contributed to its declining population.